 Operational inefficiencies show up in many ways, like slow processes, bottlenecks, and bad communication.
 These issues waste time and money, leading to high overheads.

-Common pain points include too much paperwork in admin tasks, slow back-office workflows, and ineffective marketing that hurts sales.
-Manual processes are a big culprit, being time-consuming and complicated.
+Common pain points include excessive paperwork in administrative tasks, slow back-office workflows, and ineffective marketing that reduces sales.
+Manual processes are major contributors as they are time-consuming and complicated.

 Operational efficiency is about delivering goods or services cost-effectively and on time.
 It means cutting time-consuming tasks, reducing high overheads, and fixing inefficient processes, leading to better profitability and customer satisfaction.